swiftlang/swift-evolution/proposals/NNNN-atomics.md

 For now, we provide the standalone type `AtomicLazyReference`; this is an example of a useful construct that could be built on top of `Atomic<Unmanaged<Instance>>` operations.
 (Of the atomic constructs introduced in this proposal, only `AtomicLazyReference` represents a regular strong reference to a class instance -- the other pointer/reference types leave memory management entirely up to the user.)

 An `AtomicLazyReference` holds an optional reference that is initially set to `nil`.
 The value can be set exactly once, but it can be read an arbitrary number of times.
-Attempts to change the value after the first `storeIfNilThenLoad` call are ignored, and return the current value instead.
+Attempts to change the value after the first `storeIfNil` call are ignored, and return the current value instead.

 ```swift
 /// A lazily initializable atomic strong reference.